Simple speaker options for 40PFL3706/F7 Philips TV

 Here's my problem: as a gift last year, I got a 40PFL3706/F7 Philips tv for my living room.
-Now, I've known all along that the built-in rear facing speakers in any flatscreen TV tend to not be that great, and I was having trouble hearing dialogue at times when the audio is essentially echoing off of my living room back wall and tile floors.
-I don't watch a lot of TV, so I'm not interested in surround sound or an expensive speaker set-up, I just want speakers that face forward.
-So I bought powered speakers that are small, elegant, and cost around $50.
+Now, I've known all along that the built-in rear facing speakers in any flatscreen TV tend to not be that great, and I was having trouble hearing dialogue at times when the audio is essentially echoing off of my living room back wall.
+I don't watch a lot of TV, so I'm not interested in surround sound or an expensive speaker set-up, so I bought powered speakers that are small, elegant, and cost around $50.

 I went to hook the speakers up...only to find out that the TV doesn't have a 3.5 jack for audio out, or RCA, either.
 Just digital audio, which I was totally unfamiliar with.
 So I called Philips customer support to ask exactly what I need to get these speakers working with my TV.
 I'm told I need to get a digital coaxial to analogue converter and a digital audio coaxial cable.
 I bought this one: http://www.amazon.com/Digital-Optica.../ref=pd_cp_e_3

 I hooked everything up, and all I got was static from the speakers.
 I read the manual, I played with the settings...nothing but static.
 Thinking maybe something was wrong with the converter or cable, I hooked everything up to my el cheapo tv in my office which has digital audio (as well as various analogue options) and it worked fine.
 As another test, I hooked up my high quality computer speakers using the converter to both tvs.
 On the Philips, once again, nothing but static.